 Except, of course, there is no such thing as an “update” in BGP that is carried from A to H. Instead, at each router along the way, the information stored in the update is broken up and stored in different memory structures, and then rebuilt to be transmitted to specific peers as needed.
 BGPsec, then, begins with a misunderstanding of how BGP actually works; it attempts to validate the path of an update through an internetwork—and this turns out to be the one piece of information that doesn’t matter all that much in security terms.

 But set this problem aside for a moment, and consider how this actually works.
 First, B, before the signatures, could have sent a single update to multiple peers.
 After the signatures, each peer must receive its own update.
 One of the primary ways BGP uses to increase performance is in gathering updates up and sending one update whenever possible using either a peer group or an update group.
 Worse yet, every reachable destination—NLRI—now must be carried in its own update.
 So this means no packing, and no peer groups.
-The signatures themselves must be added to the update packets, as well, which means they must be stored, carried across the wire, etc. T
+The signatures themselves must be added to the update packets, as well, which means they must be stored, carried across the wire, etc.

 But let’s lay aside this problem for a moment, and just assumed every eBGP speaking router in the entire ‘net could be replaced tomorrow, at no cost to anyone.
 Okay, all the BGP AS Path problems are now solved right?
 Not so fast…

 Assume, for a moment, that AS65000 and AS65001 break their peering relationship for some reason.
 At the moment the B to D peering relationship is shut down, D still has a copy of the signed updates it has been using.
 How long can AS65001 continue advertising connectivity to this route?
-Given the signatures are in band, carried in the BGP update as constructed at B, and transmitted to D. So long as AS65001 has a copy of a single update, it can appear to remain connected to AS65000, even though the connection has been shut down.
+The signatures are in band, carried in the BGP update as constructed at B, and transmitted to D. So long as AS65001 has a copy of a single update, it can appear to remain connected to AS65000, even though the connection has been shut down.
 The answer, then, is that AS65000 must somehow invalidate the updates it previously sent to AS65001.
 There are three ways to do this.

 Second, the community could build a certificate revocation list.
 This is a mess, so there’s no point in going there.